Rishabh5321/Rishabh5321/readme.md

 - **Discord**: [Rishabh5321](https://discord.gg/S3VzxZuQ)

-Feel free to reach out for collaborations or discussions!
+I'm always open to collaborations or discussions, so feel free to reach out!